 …balanced carefully atop the old, wooden chair.
 Her eyes twinkled with the delight as she looked out over the appreciative congregation.
 Next to her stood her father, singing a gospel favorite in his melodic, tenor voice.
 The six-year-old sang proudly beside her dad, the two voices harmonizing almost perfectly.

-These early memories of singing with her father represents the beginning of Linda McKechnie’s music-filled life.
-Even when she was six, little Linda’s dreams were being arranged by God-wonderful dreams of a Christian marriage, children of her own, and becoming a concert pianist and recording artist with her younger brother, Don.
+These early memories of singing with her father represent the beginning of Linda McKechnie’s music-filled life.
+Even when she was six, little Linda’s dreams were being arranged by God-wonderful dreams of Christian marriage, children of her own, and becoming a concert pianist and recording artist with her younger brother, Don.
 These dreams would guide and direct Linda’s entire life, but what she didn’t know was how long they would take to come true.
 Any success in reaching her dreams Linda attributes to her relationship with the One who formed them, her Lord and Savior Jesus Christ.
 Linda’s life verse is Proverbs 3:5-6, "Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, and He shall direct your paths [NKJV]."
 Linda recalls the first time she truly "trusted the Lord."
 She says, "I remember when I was seven, kneeling by my bed and committing my life to the Lord.
-Even at that young age I realized I could not live without God’s help."
+Even at that young age, I realized I could not live without God’s help."

-Knowing that her piano talent was a gift of God, Linda pursed her musical goal through high school and college, but her dreams of marriage and family would be the first to come true in her life.
+Knowing that her piano talent was a gift of God, Linda pursued her musical goal through high school and college, but her dreams of marriage and family would be the first to come true in her life.
 She met husband Dave on a blind date during college and later married the young seminary student.
 Soon after moving to Tulsa, Oklahoma, the McKechnie’s son Peter was born, and daughter Sheri Lin four years later.
 Linda quickly settled into a simple routine of changing diapers, midnight feedings…and surprisingly…loneliness, especially while Dave was busy with his ministry.
 Linda’s musical dreams were put on hold, causing her to go through a period of depression and introspection.
 She felt unimportant and insignificant as "merely" a mother and pastor’s wife.

 Linda could not see it then, but these events were all within God’s control.
 He was orchestrating her life for a later performance.
 When a nearby Children’s Medical Center needed someone to teach music to disabled kids, Linda had mixed emotions.
 Although she was excited, Linda was unsure of her ability to handle the physically and mentally challenged children.